ltw-webdev-1/curriculum/responsive-navigation.md

           - A `font-size` of `120%`
           - A `line-height` of `1.5`
+      - num: "27-29"
+        text: |
+          Extra large screens—`90em` get these settings:

+          - A `font-size` of `130%`
+          - We don’t need to change the `line-height` because it will just be inherited from the `60em` media query.
     after: |
       Play with the width of the browser window to see the font-size increase as the browser gets wider: